Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Discussion

-{\em Discussion.--} In this paper, we introduce a new approach to determine the relation between nuclear characteristic masses for NSs by comparing the GW and GRB observations.
-Our method offers an independent constraint on neutron star nuclear properties, complementary to existing techniques.
-The results rely on the assumption that merger-induced lGRBs and sGRBs are mainly divided by the total mass of the mergers.
-The relations appear to be insensitive to the large observational uncertainties and agnostic to other mass-related assumptions.
-Our findings highlight the necessity of further confirmation and study of the relation between merger-induced GRBs and their total mass.
+In this paper, we introduce a new approach to {constrain} the NS TOV mass by comparing the GW and GRB observations.
+Our method provides an independent {upper limit} on the NS TOV mass, complementing existing techniques and potentially offering tighter limits on the NS EoS with future GW and GRB observations.
+Our findings appear to be insensitive to the large observational uncertainties and agnostic to other mass-related assumptions. {However, we expect both observational uncertainties and model assumptions to become increasingly important as observational constraints improve and the measurements become more precise.}

-Interestingly, \cite{2024arXiv241207846P} found a transition of merger short-lived remnant to long-lived remnant to lie between 1.3\,$\mtov$ and 1.4\,$\mtov$ from numerical relativity simulations.
-The transition found in the simulations is consistent with our results based on GW and GRB observations.
-Both results indicate a long lifetime after merger for relatively heavy NSs.
+Interestingly, \citet{2024arXiv241207846P} found the short- to long-lived remnant transition to occur between 1.3 and 1.4 $\mtov$ in numerical relativity simulations.
+Our analysis, based entirely on GW and GRB observations, arrives at consistent conclusions.
+These two independent studies both point to a long post-merger lifetime for relatively massive NSs.

-We find a strong correlation between $(k_2,k_3)$ and an anti-correlation between $(k_2,\mtov)$.
-Improved rate measurements of GW and GRB events will help further tighten these relations.
-Furthermore, independent determination of any of the characteristic masses $\mtov$, $\mls$, or $\mpc$ can simultaneously place constraints on the other two.
-For example, joint detections of GRB and BNS or NSBH mergers in GWs will connect the total merger mass to the GRB duration, providing an estimate for $\mls$, which can in turn be used to constrain $\mtov$ and $\mpc$.
+In our analysis, we find a strong correlation between $(k_2,k_3)$ and an anti-correlation between $(k_2,\mtov)$.
+Larger $\mls$ indicates smaller NS TOV mass $\mtov$ and larger prompt collapse mass $\mpc$.
+Currently, the Kullback–Leibler (KL) divergence in our analysis, which evaluates the posterior-to-prior volume ratio, is around 0.5.
+Improved rate measurements of GW and GRB events in the future will help further refine the correlations.
+Future joint detections of GRBs with BNS or NSBH mergers in GWs will link the total merger mass to the GRB duration, yielding an estimate of $M_{\rm LS}$ and/or $\mpc$.
+These estimates can also be used to tighten their correlation with $\mtov$.

+If we conservatively assume that the uncertainty on the rate will be reduced by a factor of 3 at the end of the LVK fifth observing run (O5), a single long GRB-GW joint detection could reduce the uncertainty on $M_{\rm TOV}$ to $\sim 0.125\,M_{\odot}$.
+With two long GRB-GW joint detections, the uncertainty could be further reduced to $\sim 0.1\,M_{\odot}$, surpassing several currently available constraints.

-Our Bayesian framework ensures proper consideration of observational and theoretical uncertainties and reveals correlations between different characteristic NS masses.
+Our Bayesian framework ensures proper consideration of observational and theoretical uncertainties and reveals correlations between different {merger characteristic masses}.
 Although we focus on the total mass in this paper, our framework could also be extended to include other schemes, such as the dependency on the merger mass ratio.